prismicio-community/php-kit/README.md

 ```

-The kit is compatible and tested with PHP5.3 and above.
+The kit is compatible and tested with PHP 5.4 and above.

 #### Get started with prismic.io